 Talk to your health care team

 It is critical that you keep your health care team up to date on the status of your health if you are experiencing coronavirus symptoms.
-Even if you do not have an upcoming appointment, you should call to inform your doctors of your symptoms and ask for their advice on next steps you should take to care for yourself.
+Even if you do not have an upcoming appointment, you should contact your doctors to inform them of your symptoms and ask for their advice on the next steps to care for yourself.
 If you do have an upcoming appointment, be sure to inform the doctor’s office of your status -- if it is not an emergency appointment, the medical visit may be postponed or canceled.
 Follow your state and local health department’s recommendations

 Stay home if your symptoms allow it